-If a teammate has a ball and is going for a goal, clear any obstacles if you can.
+If your teammate has a ball and is going for a goal, clear any obstacles if you can.

 NEVER break a barrier on your side – even if you are trying to take someone out.

-Minions refer to Jessie’s turret Scrappy, Nita’s Big Baby Bear, and Pam’s healing station.
+Minions refer to Jessie’s turret Scrappy, Nita’s Big Baby Bear, and Pam’s Healing Station etc.

 They are all huge helps in this game mode, and you usually want at least one of these characters or Poco on your team (more on that later).